MadsSRasmussen/blog/web-components/using-web-components.md

 }
 ```

-Firstly a _static getter `tag`_ is declared, followed by a _static initialization block_ in which the component is registered via the `register` method of the `Component` class.
+A _static getter `tag`_ is declared, followed by a _static initialization block_ in which the component is registered via the `register` method of the `Component` class.

 ### Attatching html, css and js